Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

 3. Use the Right Arrow on the display controls to select the CEC Network Settings Menu.
 The IPv6 link local address is displayed on this menu.

-4. Start the terminal program and use Netcat (`nc`) or `telnet` to connect to CEC command shell and provide the CEC IPv6 link local address
+4. Start the terminal program and use Netcat (`nc`), `telnet`, or PuTTY to connect to CEC command shell and provide the CEC IPv6 link local address.

    ```screen
    # nc -t -6 'fe80::a1:3e8:0%en14' 23